GuillermoBustosPerez/In-between-methods/Report/Lies-in-between.md

 ### 2.2 Attribute analysis

-Attribute analysis was performed for each flake recording the following variables and calculating the following indexes.
-Measures have been recorded in mm.
-Some of the measures recorded are employed for the calculation of additional variables.
-For example, angle height and maximum flake length are employed to calculate flake curvature, measures of width (at 25% and 75% length) are employed to calculate the angle of the lateral margins, and measures of thickness are employed to calculate average and standard deviation of thickness.
-Other variables, such as technological length and width (or the above mentioned measures of width) are also employed to calculate ratios (elongation and carenated index), but their use would introduce a size dependence factor in the training of the models.
-Thus, variables employed in Machine Learning model training are outlined in bold.
+Attribute analyses were performed for each flake.
+The variables and indexes listed below were recorded and calculated.
+Measurements were recorded in mm.
+Some of the measurements recorded were used in the calculation of additional variables.
+For example, angle height and maximum flake length were used to calculate flake curvature; width measurements (at 25% and 75% length) were used to calculate the angle of the lateral margins; and thickness measurements were used to calculate the average and standard deviation of thickness.
+Other variables, such as technological length and width (or the above-mentioned width measurements) were also used to calculate ratios (the elongation and carination index), but their use would introduce a size dependence factor in the training of the models.
+Therefore, the variables employed in the machine learning model training are underlined.
+The variables considered were:

 - Degree of fracture ([Hiscock 2002](#ref-hiscock_quantifying_2002)):
   complete, proximal fragment, mesial fragment, distal fragment, marginal fragment and longitudinal fragment.
-Only complete flakes have been further analyzed.
+Only complete flakes were further analysed.
 - Technological length: measured along the axis perpendicular to the striking platform ([Andrefsky 2005](#ref-barker_lithics_2005)).
 - Technological width: measured along the axis perpendicular to the